The Ph.D. program timeline, outlined below, is also available as a PDF: Doctoral Program Structure and Handbook

 A final research proposal must be approved by all committee members.
-With approval of the first reader, the student submits one clean electronic copy of the proposal to the Program Administrator, and the proposal abstract for distribution to the faculty who then forwards the abstracts to the faculty and places the proposal in the Geography office for a two-week review period.
+With approval of the first reader, the student submits one clean electronic copy of the proposal to the Administrator of Degree Programs, and the proposal abstract for distribution to the faculty who then forwards the abstracts to the faculty and places the proposal in the Geography office for a two-week review period.
 At the end of that period, if no objections have been raised to the first reader, formal approval is granted by the advisor and committee.
 If objections are raised, the committee and the student will assess the case and determine what alterations in the proposal, if any, are needed.

 Once approved, the proposal has a three-year validity period.
 If the dissertation is not completed by the end of three years after approval of the dissertation research proposal, the research proposal – or other plan for completion— must be submitted for re-approval.
 One prerequisite for such re-approval is provision for one academic semester’s physical presence in Clark during the year following re-approval to work on the dissertation

 Students are working on dissertation research and writing in the fourth year designated with credits in GEOG 317 (research) and GEOG 394 (dissertation writing).
 Some students will be working to complete ABD requirements.
 If by the end of the fourth year, a student has not achieved ABD, they will proceed to a non-doctoral master’s degree, except in cases of significant mitigating circumstances, as determined by the student’s committee in consultation with the Associate Director and Director.